Ahmed-H-N/ahmed-h-n.github.io/_posts/2020-06-04-perosnalized-learning.markdown

 - • What makes him/her **focus** or get distracted?
 - • Is it better for this student to be an **early bird or** a **night owl**?

-The answer to these questions for each individual is, with no doubt, of a great value that can make him/her get the most out of his learning.
+The answers to these questions for each individual is, with no doubt, of a great value that can make him/her get the most out of his learning.

 ## Effects on Society
 Any method that improves the learning experience has a positive effect on society.
 Using AI, however, has its unique positive effects.
 Let's see some of them: